 - One of the three cells was designated as a "privilege cell."
 The three prisoners least involved in the rebellion were given special privileges.
-The guards gave them back their uniforms and beds and allowed them to wash their hair and brush their teeth.
-They received clothing, beds, and food denied to the rest of the jail population.
-After an estimated 12 hours, the three returned to their old cells that lacked beds. - Privileged prisoners also got to eat special food in the presence of the other prisoners who had temporarily lost the privilege of eating.
+The guards gave them back their uniforms and beds and allowed them to wash their hair and brush their teeth. - Privileged prisoners also got to eat special food in the presence of the other prisoners who had temporarily lost the privilege of eating.
 The effect was to break the solidarity among prisoners.